JosefLanding/Nonhomogeneous_Image_Dehazing/README.md

+## 🚁 Project Extension: Aerial Image Dehazing for VSAI

+This project is an extension of the original [Nonhomogeneous Image Dehazing](https://github.com/diptamath/Nonhomogeneous_Image_Dehazing.git) model.
+We adapted and enhanced the model for aerial image dehazing in low-visibility conditions (e.g., helicopter-mounted cameras) using the **VSAI dataset**.

+---

+### 🔧 Key Modifications:
+- 📚 **Retraining**: The DMPHN-based model was retrained on the custom **VSAI dataset**, which includes aerial images under various haze conditions.
+- 🌫️ **Synthetic Haze Generation**: We applied haze effects to clean aerial images using a custom script, simulating real-world atmospheric interference.
+- 🔁 **Domain Adaptation**: Training parameters and augmentation strategies were adjusted for aerial perspectives and varying altitudes.

+---

+### 📦 Added Files and Their Purpose:

+- `apply_haze.py`
+  ↳ Generates synthetic haze overlays on the VSAI dataset, used to augment the training data.

+- `compile.py`
+  ↳ Compiles the trained model for deployment using **Qualcomm AI Hub**, targeting efficient edge inference.

+- `convert.py`
+  ↳ Converts the PyTorch-trained model to **ONNX** format for compatibility across platforms.

+- `quantize_and_profile_test.py`
+  ↳ Performs **quantization** and **inference profiling** for edge deployment evaluation.
+  🔹 *Note: This is not the final quantized version used in the final model.*

+---

+### 📁 Folder Overview

+- `checkpoints/`
+  📦 Contains our **own trained model weights** and intermediate checkpoints from the retraining on the VSAI dataset.

+- `checkpoints3/`
+  📥 Stores the **original pre-trained model** used as a baseline before fine-tuning.

+---

+### 📸 Real-World Use Case

+This enhanced version is designed for **real-time dehazing in aerial systems**, such as drones and helicopters.
+It improves visibility in scenarios like **surveillance**, **search-and-rescue**, and **navigation** under foggy or hazy conditions.

+---

+### 🙏 Credits

+Built upon the original [Nonhomogeneous Image Dehazing](https://github.com/diptamath/Nonhomogeneous_Image_Dehazing.git) repository.
+All modifications and experiments were conducted as part of a university project for the course **Intelligent Systems**.

 # Fast Deep Multi-patch Hierarchical Network for Nonhomogeneous Image Dehazing
 The code for implementing the "Fast Deep Multi-patch Hierarchical Network for Nonhomogeneous Image Dehazing" (Accepted at NTIRE Workshop, CVPR 2020).